cryptoexamples/CryptoExamples-Guidelines/GUIDELINES_FOR_EVALUATON.md

 Guidelines for creating secure, complete, minimal, copyable and tested crypto code examples.

 By creating your *Example* you must follow these guidelines.
 Deviations are possible, but need to be justified.

+**Please read the complete guideline before implementing your example!
+You may only skip non-relevant scenarios.**

 <!-- ## General